beam-cloud/beta9/docs/audits/hosted-endpoints-staging-2026-09-09/STATUS.md

 cached, and streaming buyer requests reconciled all token charges exactly.
 Production admin storage migration is delegated separately and is not yet complete.
 See [storage ownership, safeguard, and evidence](WORKSPACE-STORAGE.md).

+## Gateway replacement reliability

+The fast retry after a swap demonstrated recovery only.
+Investigation confirmed a ten-second forced-kill bug in the Okteto helper and one public staging gateway without pod readiness probes.
+The helper shutdown allowance is corrected in source; overlapping traffic and live rollout validation remain outstanding.
+Production has three replicas, but its load-balancer connection termination, drain duration, and missing target-health readiness gates also need attention.
+No production routing changes were made.
+See [findings and validation boundaries](GATEWAY-RELIABILITY.md).